 - Binance Spot BTC Price – $32,944

-Coinmama enforces KYC rules, but after confirming your identity you are free to buy bitcoin using the Apple Pay option.
-Once your wallet address and payment have been confirmed, expect to wait about one hour before your Bitcoin arrives in your wallet.
-You can also buy Bitcoin Cash, Ether, Dogecoin, Ethereum Classic, Litecoin, Cardano, Ripple, and Tezos.
+Coinmama enforces KYC rules, but after confirming your identity, you are free to buy bitcoin using the Apple Pay option.
+Once your wallet address and payment have been confirmed, expect to wait about one hour before your Bitcoin arrives in your crypto wallet.
+You can also crypto purchases Bitcoin Cash, Ether, Dogecoin, Ethereum Classic, Litecoin, Cardano, Ripple, and Tezos.
 You can purchase your cryptocurrency with YEN, GBP, EUR, AUSD, CAD, and USD.

 Exodus is a broker so they keep a stock of actual bitcoin to sell.
 They charge a reasonable markup of around 3% on BTC, but it will arrive in your wallet almost instantaneously.
 Click the Buy Bitcoin with Apple Pay and select how much you want.
 The slider ranges from $50 to a disappointing $500 maximum, so it’s designed for people buying little and often.

 Install the application from the App Store to access 16 cryptocurrencies through Apple Pay.
 Spend Wallet issues a virtual card that also connects to Apple Pay.
 The wallet has some very basic charting and analytic functions, but the convenience of using your Spend Visa® Card is the killer application.

 Your Apple profile is enough to get you approved from within the app, and you can swap between cryptocurrencies and fiat currencies at will.
 I also noticed that there is no fee for using ATMs, which seems remarkable.
 There are fees for withdrawing crypto, but it’s not clear whether these are on top of the standard network fees.
 If so, then this is a problem.